Villa Plaza 1-2-3

 favorited this theater

-Opened 1969.
-Closed in 1988.
-Originally was a two-screen theater but demand forced owners to convert the larger theater into two spaces.
+General Cinemas Corp. opened this twin on July 1, 1969 with Jack Lemmon in “The April Fools” & John Wayne in “True Grit”.
+Originally was a two-screen theater with 1,000-seats and 600-seats screens.
+On November 5, 1981, demand forced owners to convert the larger theater into two spaces.
 Small, shoebox-style theaters.
-Fell into decline as newer, bigger theaters sprung up in Tacoma and Pierce County.
+It fell into decline as newer, bigger theaters sprung up in Tacoma and Pierce County.
+It was closed on May 20, 1988.
 Theater was demolished when the Villa Plaza shopping center became the Lakewood Mall (which is now Lakewood Towne Center).

 Some notable exclusive engagements late in its life were Return of the Jedi and Romancing the Stone.
 GCC played a lot of Fox and Universal films in the day.